 Hello, I’m Hamish Brown.
 I’m a versatile and experienced music producer, media composer and mix engineer.
-I work with musicians and directors to help them them get the best results from their project – and budget.
-I’ve had music placed everywhere from Hollywood films, cinema ads, dance and theatre to zero-budget passion pieces and most places in between.
-I also produce records with artists and mix records they’ve already part-recorded.
-I provide further pro audio services, including voiceover, podcast production, tape sync and location sound.
+I work with musicians and directors to help them them get the best results from their project and budget.
+I’ve had music placed everywhere from Hollywood films and cinema ads to dance and theatre.
+I also produce/record/mix/master records with artists and provide voiceover, podcast production and location sound services.

 Photography: Daniel Dabrowski

-Project set within the grounds of Edinburgh Castle at night using powerful 3D projection mapping to bring its history to life in a fun and engaging way to an audience of 30,000+ people over 6 weeks during the winter of 2019.
-Commissioned by Historic Environment Scotland.
+Music and sound design for Castle of Light: Hidden Treasures, an outdoor film and 3D projection-mapping event, set within the grounds at Edinburgh Castle, and bringing its history to life in a fun and engaging way to an audience of 30,000+ people over 6 weeks.
+(Information on the 2019 event.)

 - Pacific Content